-Evaluation criteria Evaluation Gather input by ✓ Were efforts made to engage those most affected by the program, project providing or service? ✓ Were community organizations engaged and offered materials to share meaningful Were community organizations engaged and offered materials to share with their networks? opportunities to participate If a decision-making process, were people invited to share input in advance of each decision-making milestone?
-And, was that input shared directly with decision-makers at meetings? ✓ How many people visited the project website?
-Were website referrals received from partners, stakeholders or community organizations? ✓ How many people subscribed to the newsletter? ✓ How many people unsubscribed to the newsletter?
-Did your interested parties' database grow after the public engagement period? ✓ How many people clicked through the email to the website or survey? ✓ How many people opened the email or survey? ✓ How many @replies, mentions or comments on social media were received?
-How many @replies, mentions or comments on social media were received?
-How many people attended a public meeting or open house?
-Were online opportunities to participate also available in other formats? ✓ Were in-person opportunities to participate held at accessible locations?
+Evaluation Gather input by ✓ Were efforts made to engage those most affected by the program, project or service? providing ✓ Were community organizations engaged and offered materials to share. meaningful with their networks? opportunities to ✓ If a decision-making process, were people invited to share input in advance participate of each decision-making milestone?
+And, was that input shared directly with decision-makers at meetings? ✓ How many people visited the project website? ✓ Were website referrals received from partners, stakeholders or community organizations? ✓ How many people subscribed to the newsletter? ✓ How many people unsubscribed to the newsletter? ✓ Did your interested parties' database grow after the public engagement period? ✓ How many people clicked through the email to the website or survey? ✓ How many people opened the email or survey? ✓ How many @replies, mentions or comments on social media were received? ✓ How many people attended a public meeting or open house? ✓ Were online opportunities to participate also available in other formats? ✓ Were in-person opportunities to participate held at accessible locations?
 At various times?
-And supplemented by online opportunities? ✓ How many comments were received?
-What types of comments were made?
-What was the demographic make up of participants?
-What was the demographic make-up of participants?
-Did public involvement activities help build the capacity of people to participate in future public processes? ✓ Would people provide input in the future?
-Involve Was a demographic analysis of the program, project or service area underrepresented completed in order to identify race, language proficiency, income levels? communities such Was a four-factor LEP analysis completed to assist in determining an approach to language assistance? as those with Was material translated and/ or provided to communities that have a limited English limited ability to speak English? proficiency, ✓ Were translation services made available upon request? diverse cultural ✓ Was project information made available at accessible locations such as backgrounds, low- health care clinics, local and ethnic markets, community centers and income, disability, schools? seniors and ✓ How many comments were received in languages other than English? youth.
-Did meeting materials include Metro's non-discrimination and language assistance and notice? communication aid or sign-language interpreter) ✓ Was the meeting location accessible and barrier free?
-Was the meeting location accessible and barrier free?
+And supplemented by online opportunities? ✓ How many comments were received? ✓ What types of comments were made? ✓ What was the demographic make-up of participants? ✓ Did public involvement activities help build the capacity of people to participate in future public processes? ✓ Would people provide input in the future?
+Involve ✓ Was a demographic analysis of the program, project or service area completed in order to identify race, language proficiency, income levels? underrepresented ✓ Was a four-factor LEP analysis completed to assist in determining an communities such approach to language assistance? as those with ✓ Was material translated and/ or provided to communities that have a limited English limited ability to speak English? proficiency, ✓ Were translation services made available upon request? diverse cultural ✓ Was project information made available at accessible locations such as backgrounds, lowhealth care clinics, local and ethnic markets, community centers and income, disability, schools? seniors and ✓ How many comments were received in languages other than English? youth. ✓ Did meeting materials include Metro's non-discrimination and language assistance and notice? ✓ Did meeting materials include Metro's ADA notice? ✓ Was material provided in alternative formats upon request? (i.e. Braille, communication aid or sign-language interpreter)

+✓ Was the meeting location accessible and barrier free?

-Evaluation criteria Evaluation (Involve underrepresented communities continued) Were community organizations that serve low-income communities, communities of color, people with limited English proficiency, youth or persons with disabilities engaged?
-Communicate complete, accurate, understandable and timely information Was the information to be shared tested for clarity by people not involved in the program, project or service?
-Was the information reviewed for accuracy?
-Was the information deemed a vital document and therefore translated into other languages?
-Were people made aware of the availability of information through email, web or partner networks?
-Were meetings, workshops, surveys and other opportunities to participate clearly advertised on the project website and emailed to the interested persons list?
-Were project-sponsored meetings advertised on the project website at least two weeks in advance?
-Were people given advance notice of project briefings at community meetings such as neighborhood associations?
-Was the formal public comment period advertised per federal requirements?
-Did people feel their involvement was considered/acted upon?
-Was information clearly advertised on Twitter, Facebook and other social media sites?
-What type of news or media coverage did the project receive?
-Was information available at least one week in advance of any decisions based on that information?
+Evaluation criteria Evaluation (Involve underrepresented ✓ Were community organizations that serve low-income communities, communities communities of color, people with limited English proficiency, youth or continued) persons with disabilities engaged? ✓ Was the information to be shared tested for clarity by people not involved Communicate in the program, project or service? complete, ✓ Was the information reviewed for accuracy? accurate, ✓ Was the information deemed a vital document and therefore translated understandable into other languages? and timely information ✓ Were people made aware of the availability of information through email, web or partner networks? ✓ Were meetings, workshops, surveys and other opportunities to participate clearly advertised on the project website and emailed to the interested persons list? ✓ Were project-sponsored meetings advertised on the project website at least two weeks in advance? ✓ Were people given advance notice of project briefings at community. meetings such as neighborhood associations? ✓ Was the formal public comment period advertised per federal requirements? ✓ Did people feel their involvement was considered/acted upon? ✓ Was information clearly advertised on Twitter, Facebook and other social media sites? ✓ What type of news or media coverage did the project receive? ✓ Was information available at least one week in advance of any decisions. based on that information?